saworbit/quake-cortex/docs/archive/SESSION_SUMMARY_2025-12-29.md

-# Development Session Summary - December 29, 2025
+# Development Session Summary - December 29, 2025 (Archived)

 This document summarizes the work completed during this development session and the current state of the project.